tanyaragini/hci-literature-notes/README.md

-# hci-literature-notes
+# HCI Literature Notes

-Reading notes and literature summaries in Human-Computer Interaction (HCI), Human-AI Interaction, Digital Well-being, and Social Computing.
+A personal collection of research paper summaries, reading notes, and reflections in Human-Computer Interaction (HCI).

+## Research Areas

+- Human-AI Interaction
+- Digital Well-being
+- Social Computing
+- Intelligent Interactive Systems

+## Purpose

+This repository documents my learning journey as I prepare for graduate research in HCI.
+It contains paper summaries, key insights, and personal reflections from the literature I read.